 When your kid is 6 to 8 years old and they have overcome simple riding, it is the perfect time to introduce them to gear shifting.
 The woom 4 comes with ergonomic and simple to use grip shifters, which are the best option for your kids to figure out how gears work and what they do.

 I was also impressed with the woom stem, which is a clever addition.
 It attaches to the original stem of the bike, so you can prolong the time your kid can ride this bike and postpone the next purchase.

 If you have some additional money to spare, you can fit lots of accessories on this bike (and others as well), such as fenders, a kickstand, rear rack, lights, water bottles, and a lot more.

-To what size: 7 – 11 years / 49″ – 57″ in height; Saddle height: 26.38″ – 32.28″
+- Best For: 7 – 11 years / 49″ – 57″ in height; Saddle height: 26.38″ – 32.28″

 woom 5 is rated as one of the best bikes you can buy in this class.
 Its smart design allows it to be perfect for long paved rides, short neighborhood rides, as well as off-road rides.
 You can’t expect your kid to become a junior MTB champion on woom 5, but you can expect them to have loads of fun and come home with a smile on their face.

 Kids at this age (7 – 11) are known to abuse their bikes a bit more, so it’s important for the bike to be easy to maintain. woom 5 has quick-release clamps on the wheels, so it’s super-easy to take them off to replace a flat tire or something like that.

 Bike seats have a quick release too, so you can easily adjust the height of the saddle as your kid grows (which happens fast at this age).
 Personally, I love the grip shift gearing on woom 5.
 I am not a fan of grip shift on adult bikes, but it’s great on kids’ bikes because of its simplicity.

 All in all, in my opinion, this is an extremely durable and well-built bike.
 It will reduce the need for maintenance for the parents and last for generations to provide fun for the kids.

-To what size: 10 – 14 years / 4’6″ – 5’4″ in height; Saddle height:
+- Best For: 10 – 14 years / 4’6″ – 5’4″ in height

 Is your teen asking you for a new bike that looks like an adult bicycle and not like a kids’ bike? woom 6 is the answer to your woes.
 This model is a hybrid bike, which means it combines the functionality of both mountain bikes and road bikes.